0x5bjorn/AOSV-project/doc/report.md

 Author(s): Sultan Umabraev (1954544)

 # Introduction
 The goal of the project was to implement **User Mode thread Scheduling** mechanism for the Linux distribution, inspired by the **User-mode scheduling (UMS)** implementation available in the Windows kernel [1].
 UMS is a mechanism that allows applications/programs in the user mode to schedule their own threads without involving the kernel/system scheduler.
-The main goal and advantage is that thread switching in user mode is "*more efficient than thread pools for managing large numbers of short-duration work items...*" [2].
+The main goal and advantage is that thread switching in user mode is "*more efficient than thread pools for managing large numbers of short-duration work items that require few system calls.*" [2].

 # Design and Implementation
 The main components of the UMS mechanism in this implementation are: